rabbitmq/rabbitmq-website/site/cli.md

 located in `/var/lib/rabbitmq/.erlang.cookie` (used by the server) and `$HOME/.erlang.cookie` (used by CLI tools).
 Note that since the value of `$HOME` varies from user to user, it's necessary to place a copy of the cookie file for each user that will be using the CLI tools.
-This could be one non-privileged user and `root`.
+This applies to both non-privileged users and `root`.

 #### Windows